tiberlas/dotfiles/.config/nvim/readme.md

 - `space e` activate/deactivate extensions
 - `space c` coc commands, **restart**

+### Coc-prettier

+- `:Prettier` format current buffer

 ### Coc-snippets

 ads custom defined snippets and some are pre defined

 `CocList snippets` show all snippets

+In insert mode pres `Ctrl-space` and the snippets has [s] at the end of the list.
+When the list is open use:

+- `Ctrl-k` move up
+- `Ctrl-j` mode down
+- `Ctrl-l` use the selected snippet

+When the snippet template is generate you can move through the placeholders with `Ctrl-j` and `Ctrl-k`.

 ### Spell checker